awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 ### Step 1: Map the snapshot role in Kibana \(if using fine\-grained access control\)<a name="es-managedomains-snapshot-fgac"></a>

 Fine\-grained access control introduces an additional step when registering a repository\.
-Even if you use HTTP basic authentication for all other purposes, you need to map the `manage_snapshots` role to your IAM role that has `iam:PassRole` permissions to pass `TheSnapshotRole`\.
+Even if you use HTTP basic authentication for all other purposes, you need to map the `manage_snapshots` role to your IAM user or role that has `iam:PassRole` permissions to pass `TheSnapshotRole`\.

 1. Navigate to the Kibana plugin for your Amazon ES domain\.
 You can find the Kibana endpoint on your domain dashboard on the Amazon ES console\.